Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/docs/approach.md

 ## 🧠Problem Formulation

 The defect analysis task is formulated as a **defect detection and classification** problem using a lightweight object detection approach.
 Instead of classifying an entire image globally, the model detects localized defect regions and assigns each detected instance to one of the predefined defect categories.
+The dataset is structured using the YOLO detection format, enabling efficient training of lightweight object detection models for defect localization and classification.

 This formulation enables:
 - Spatial localization of defects